Skip to Content

 Norrbottenspets on winter

 The Norrbottenspets, a spitz-type breed, holds its origins in Sweden.
-Characterized by a compact, muscular frame, this breed stands with alertness, boasting large ears and a keen sense for hunting.
+Characterized by a compact, muscular frame, this breed stands alert, boasting large ears and a keen sense for hunting.
 Males typically reach 17 to 18 inches in height and weigh between 24 and 33 pounds, while females share the same stature but tip the scales at a lighter 18 to 26 pounds.
-They excel in wooded environments, utilizing their sharp senses to track game.
+They excel in wooded environments, utilizing their sharp senses to track games.
 Upon detection, they energetically pursue and corner prey, their bark and agile movements aiding hunters in the capture.

 North American Black Bear